xuhongxu96/depreduce/README.md

 and so on.

-What's more, even if we added a new function into the source code, there could be a chance that the change stop propagating to its dependents.
-In such cases, we would lose the tracking of dependencies and get inaccurate results.
+What's more, even if we added a new function into the source code, there could be a chance that the change stop propagating to its dependents (e.g. the unused function might be pruned in the object file).
+In such cases, we could lose the tracking of dependencies and get inaccurate results.

 Anyway, by using custom touchers, we do make it possible to apply the build fuzz testing method to Bazel build system.